redpesk-core/afb-binding/docs/reference-v4/func-afb-api.md

  * Calls the 'verb' of the 'api' with the arguments 'args' and 'verb' in the name of the binding.
  * The result of the call is delivered to the 'callback' function with the 'callback_closure'.
  *
- * NOTE: For convenience, the function calls 'afb_data_unref' for items of
+ * NOTE: For convenience, the function calls 'afb_data_array_unref' for items of
  * 'params'.
 Thus, in the case where some data of 'params' should remain
  * available after the function returns, the function 'afb_data_addref'
  * shall be used on such items before the call.